 Calendar appointments shouldn’t suck company resources, and workers need not dread scheduled company meetings.
 Well-thought out and conducted meetings can boost morale, inspire colleagues, connect departments and resolve pressing issues.
 In short, running smooth, productive meetings is an essential tool in today’s modern workplace.

-Before adding new meetings to your calendar this week, think carefully through the purpose of the meeting and who really needs to attend.
+Before adding new meetings to your calendar this week, determine if you need that meeting, think carefully through the purpose of this and who really needs to attend.

 Monge, P.R., McSween, C., & Wyer, J. (1989).
 A profile of meetings in corporate America: results of the 3M meeting effectiveness study, Annenberg school of communications, University of Southern California, Los Angeles, CA, 1989.